kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 1.md

   **Part 2 - Return a RESTful Response**

 9. Create a new Java class called "Team" in the base package.
-Give it a Long field for id, and String fields for name, location, and mascotte (or whatever other properties you like).
+Give it a Long field for id, and String fields for name, location, and mascot (or whatever other properties you like).
 Generate "getters and setters" for all fields.
 Save your work.

 10. Create a new Controller called "TeamController".
 Annotate it with @RestController.